usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Spiritual Sound_, by Agriculture
+- _Don't Trust Mirrors_, by Kelly Moran
 - _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
 - _SEQUENCE 01_, by f5ve
 - _Periphery_, by Periphery
 - _Liminality / Dream State Return_, by Elder
-- _Ghettoville_, by Actress

 </details>

 <details>
 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

+- _The Spiritual Sound_, by Agriculture
 - _Liminality / Dream State Return_, by Elder
-- _The Spiritual Sound_, by Agriculture
 - _SEQUENCE 01_, by f5ve
 - _たのしみ_, by U-zhaan, Tamaki Roy, Chinza Dopeness
 - _Absurd Matter 2_, by Shapednoise